suttond/MODOI/README.md

-# MODOI
-MOlecular Dynamics Over Ip - A boundary value problem solver for Newton's second law in the context of molecular systems.
+# MOlecular Dynamics Over Ip #

+See the documentation in Documentation/build/html/index.html for full details.

+### Who do I talk to? ###

+* For questions about the project please contact Daniel Sutton.

+* For scientific queries please contact Johannes Zimmer.